 This is the grinder that I had before.
 It was much easier to clean, but it didn’t have a really long life.
 Could have been an outlier, but it was disappointing, to say the least, when it died.

 I would love to hear if you have a grinder that you love!

 - Kosher Salt: You can also use kosher (coarse) salt.
 Just use twice as much salt and grind it together with your celery seed.

 - Shelf Life: Celery Seed has a super-long shelf life – so you can go ahead and buy it in bulk.
 Whole spices typically have very long shelf lives, while ground ones lose their potency and freshness more quickly.

-Homemade Celery Salt (and how to use it ~ including a yummy surprise)
+Homemade Celery Salt--2 Ways (and how to use it)

 - Put celery seed in grinder.
 See notes above about grinder options.